Diaxion/private-terraform-enterprise/README.md

 ## Diaxion Customisation Notes

+### Branch `012upgrade`

+The following changes are in the branch named `012upgrade`

+* Contains updates to the Azure bootstrap module to allow it to work with terraform 0.12.x

-### Branch develop/012upgrade
+### Branch `provider2.0`

-The follow changes are in the branch named `develop/012upgrade`
+The following changes are in the branch named `provider2.0`

-* Contains module code updated for Terraform 0.12.
-* The Azure VNET has a Service Endpoint for `Microsoft.Sql` enabled in it.
+* Contains updates to the Azure bootstrap module to allow it to work with Azure Provider 2.0